 The following are the explanations for providing means to verify and confirm the names of prophets as mentioned above:

-• Abraham, Isaac and Jacob are popularly known as patriarchs among the Jews.
+- Abraham, Isaac and Jacob are popularly known as patriarchs among the people of Israel who have turned to Jews.

-• Torah consisting of 5 books was revealed to a number of Jewish prophets, and there is no indication in the Quran that it was given to Moses and Aaron.
+- Torah consisting of 5 books was revealed to a number of prophets among the people of Israel, and there is no indication in the Quran that it was given to Moses and Aaron.

 It is also noted that there are others spoken of in the Quran, but not as prophets, nor as deliverers of scripture, they are:

-• Adam is described as one of the chosen in (3:33) not be associated with the word messenger or prophet.
+- Adam is described as one of the chosen in 3:33 not being associated with the word, messenger or prophet.

 We have also learned from the Quran that God has sent other messengers in the past that we are not told about in the Quran:

-[40:78] And we have sent messengers before yourself (Muhammad); of them there are whoever we have mentioned through you (Quran), and of them there are whoever we do not mention through you (Quran).
-And it has not been for any messenger that he comes with a sign (miracle) except by permission of God.
-So when has come God’s command, it has been decided with the truth and there has lost the falsifiers.
+[40:78] And that certainly, we have sent messengers from before of you (Muhammad).
+Of them there are whoever we have narrated to you (Muhammad) and of them there are whoever we do not narrate to you (Muhammad).
+And it has not been for any messenger that he brings of a sign except by permission of God.
+So, when there has come God’s command, it has been decided with the truth, and has lost the falsifiers there.

-[4:164] And messengers certainly, we have mentioned them through you (Muhammad) from before, and messengers we do not mention them through you.
+[4:164] And messengers certainly, we have mentioned them to you (prophet from before, and messengers we do not mention them to you (prophet).
 And God had spoken a conversation to Moses.

 It is indeed of interest to note that the above two verses (40:78 and 4:164) in the Quran that speak of messengers NOT of prophets in the past, and there is also mention of sending messenger NOT prophet in the future in the Quran (3:81) that undoubtedly confirms the names of prophets already sent to humanity as derived from the Quran.